 - Decide on the tone you’ll use when speaking to the audience: Is your brand their friend, partner, or teacher?
 Is it formal or friendly?
 Does it use humor in communication?

-Create a brand book, aka guidelines for your content writers and designers to follow the principles of coherency in brand communication.
-Like Mailchimp, Coca Cola, and many other brands did.
+Create a brand book, aka guidelines for your content writers and designers, to follow the principles of coherency in brand communication.
+Like Mailchimp,

 Ensure Your Content Has a Strong Information Scent